matthewwardrop/python-parampy/README.md

 		scaled version of the parameter.
 If the unit has never been set, then a 'constant' unit is assumed; otherwise the older unit is used.
 		>>> p(x=1)

+		If the parameter name does not clash with a method of parameters, you can use the shorthand:
+		>>> p.x = (1,'ms')

 		You can specify the units of a parameter, without specifying its
 		value: